 This is a big one!
 It’s easy to go down the path of “Wait.
 How could my cancer possibly disappear in two or three weeks?”
 Make sure to ask for early indicators of improvement and success, then ask for a detailed explanation as to what about those early markers indicate that the treatment is going well.
 We are big advocates for understanding the nitty-gritty of your treatments.
-If you know what to be on the lookout for, it will give you something to look forward to and gage your progress by.
+If you know what to be on the lookout for, it will give you something to look forward to and gauge your progress by.

 4. How Will My Treatment be Personalized?

 Another big one!
 Most clinics do some pretty intricate testing when you first arrive to learn what your body specifically will respond to best.
 Not every person is the same, and while it is good to have a basic proven protocol, it is also good to know that the clinic is making the effort to cater to your specific needs and requirements.

 5. What is Your Number One Goal in my Treatment?

 There’s the easy answer here, of course – the goal is always going to be to get rid of your cancer, right?
 That being said, the way that this question is answered will be a good indicator of how your treatment will be approached.
 For example, one clinician may say that the goal is to heal the patient, not kill the tumor, because ultimately, that is more important and the two are inevitably connected.
 Other clinicians may tell you that their goal is to achieve a positive first step, such as stopping the blood flow to a tumor, or helping a patient gain weight.
 You can discover a lot of important information in how this is answered.

 6. How Often Will I Actually be Seen by a Doctor?